Python API

 Installation

-The PDG Python API can be installed like any other Python package.
-For example, the following command will download and install package pdg and its dependencies:
+The PDG Python API can be installed like any other Python package available from PyPI.

 python -m pip install pdg